abnormalhare/DecompHackingTutorial/BeginnerSteps/Step 1.md

 - WSL (Windows Subsystem for Linux): https://docs.microsoft.com/en-us/windows/wsl/install
   - This is kind of stupid, but the next point only works with this.

-> Before moving on (Windows), makesure to set up your Unix username and password:
+> Before moving on (Windows), make sure to set up your Unix username and password:
 1\.
 Open Windows Terminal (Admin) by right-clicking your Windows Icon.
 2\.
 Open a new Ubuntu tab by clicking the arrow by the plus sign.
 3\.
 Type in `sudo`, and popup will ask for your Unix username and password.